Tax Relief Strategies · · 17 min read

 Assess How Benefits Interact and Potential Offsets

-When considering both SSDI and SSI, it’s essential to understand how these benefits interact, especially regarding the question, can I collect social security and disability at the same time?
+When considering both SSDI and SSI, it’s essential to understand how these benefits interact, especially regarding the question, can I at the same time?
 We know that navigating these systems can be overwhelming, but you’re not alone in this journey.

 Follow the flowchart to see how your SSDI payment affects your eligibility for SSI.
 Each decision point helps clarify whether you can receive both benefits and how much you might get.